nftstorage/nft.storage/packages/tools/cf-sync/readme.md

 CLUSTER_TOKEN=<ipfs cluster token>
 ```

-Put the LevelDB folder inside this folder and run the cli
+Put the LevelDB folder inside this folder with the name `nft-meta` and run the cli

 ```bash
 node cli.js